opcr-io/opcr-website/docs/cli/pull.md

 # Pulling images

-Much like pulling images with `docker`, the `policy` CLI allows you to pull an image from a policy registry (like `opcr.io`) to your local machine:
+Similar to pulling images with `docker pull`, the `policy` CLI allows you to pull an image from a policy registry (like `opcr.io`) to your local machine:

 ```bash